FabioGuerreiro/tts-bloodbone-tbg-models-replacer/README.md

 # tts-bloodborne-tbg
 This was originaly just a script to replace the models in one Mod with the ones from a different one.
-But it ended up becoming the repo for an implementation of a <font color="red">Bloodborne: The Board Game</font> Mod.
+But it ended up becoming the repo for an implementation of a Tabletop Simulator <font color="red">Bloodborne: The Board Game</font> Mod.

 ## TTS Lua
 Folder <font color="cyan">TTS Lua</font> contains the lua scripts to automate actions of the Mod.